metoppv/improver/doc/source/metadata/Introduction.rst

     Cartesian coordinate.

 bounds
-    Just a pointer to the variable defining the edges of the grid cells
+    Pointer to the variable defining the edges of the grid cells

 Vertical coordinate variable
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^